And Then I Got Busy

 Rather than confuse my readers, and out of deference to my agency clients, I decided to not include an “Our Work” page on this website.
 At least for now.

-When I first launched SparksFly, I heard differing opinions on whether I should stick with first-person singular pronouns like I and my in the content on my website, or use the first-person plural (we and our) to make SparksFly appear larger than it actually is— a practice that is a particular pet peeve of mine.
-While I had a pretty strong opinion already, I heard strong arguments for having a “growth mentality” that I would have been foolish not to at least consider.
+When I first launched SparksFly, I heard differing opinions on whether I should stick with first-person singular pronouns like I and my in the content on my website, or use the first-person plural (we and our) to make SparksFly appear larger than it actually is— a practice that many would say is simply having a “growth mentality”.

-I am much more likely to exceed your expectations if I’ve set them based on the truth.
+The way I see it, I’m much more likely to exceed your expectations if I’ve set them based on the truth.
 So here it is.
 SparksFly Copy and Content is a one-woman show.
 Call me a solopreneur if you like those kinds of titles.
 I am the CEO of me and only me.
 First-person singular.

 This is important to know because if you hire me, that’s who you’re getting.
 To make sure that I can do my very best for you, I’ll only take on work that I have the time and talent to do myself.
 If that ever changes and I become we, you’ll be the first to know.